lucbazzani/python-crash-course/README.md

 * **Implementations:** To store clean, working versions of solutions to the programming challenges and exercises.
 * **Reference:** To serve as a quick reference for Python syntax and techniques covered in the book.

-P.S.: You won't find all of the exercises proposed by the author, but rather those I considered most relevant or challenging.
+P.S.: You won't find all of the "Try It Yourself" exercises proposed by the author, but rather those I considered most relevant or challenging.

 ---